mensbrugghe/Env11_Public/README.md

 The "shock" simulation can be used to test the price homogeneity of the model.
 This is done by setting the numéraire to some level different from 1, e.g., 1.5.
-The "CompShk.gms" file contains the code for doing shocks and it can be used for other shocks as well, e.g., tariff changes, carbon pricing, etc. Users can use the "runAllComp.gms" file to run comparative static simulations in sequence.
+The "CompShk.gms" file contains the code for doing shocks and it can be used for other comparative static shocks as well, e.g., tariff changes, carbon pricing, etc. Users can use the "runAllComp.gms" file to run comparative static simulations in sequence.

 ## Dynamic simulations

-Dynamic simulations are not very different from comparative static, though the time framework is given by actual years and the code is coupled with external data---such as the SSP projections.
+Dynamic simulations are not very different from comparative static simulations, though the time framework is given by actual years and the code is coupled with external data---such as the SSP projections.
 The first dynamic simulation is always the baseline.
 The baseline assumes that GDP pathways are fixed and the model calculates changes in labor productivity that produce the exogenous GDP pathways and subject to all of the other assumptions.
-With a new project, or with changes to the baseline, it is recommended to run a "no Shock" simulation, which should re-produce the baseline.
+With a new project, or with changes to the baseline, it is recommended to run a "no Shock" diagnostic simulation, which should re-produce the baseline.
 The code allows for loading an existing simulation before starting the simulation.
-In the case of the "no Shock" scenario, if the baseline file is loaded, the "no Shock" scenario should replicate the baseline with 0 or 1 iterations.
+In the case of the "no Shock" scenario, if the baseline file is loaded, the "no Shock" scenario should replicate the baseline with 0 or 1 iterations for each year.
 When running policy shocks, one can use a previous simulation as a starting point, but this may not be a good starting point once the policy is being implemented.
 In this case, it is best to use a prior simulation up to and including the year